 Museum Hours: 8:30AM to 4:30AM

 Rizal Park.
-Is a historical site with centennial-old monument of Dr. Jose Rizal stood at the center of the park.
-Hoisted on August 17, 1918, the statue is accentuated at the base with four Filipina in Spanish period setting.
-Situated in between complex of Cagayan Museum and Historical Research Center and Tuguegarao East Central School.
+Is a historical site with a centennial-old monument of Dr. Jose Rizal stood at the center of the park.
+Hoisted on August 17, 1918, the statue is accentuated at the base with four Filipina in Spanish period settings.
+Situated in between the complex of Cagayan Museum and Historical Research Center and Tuguegarao East Central School.

 How to get there?

 Aguinaldo Street corner Rizal Street

 St. Peter Metropolitan Cathedral of Tuguegarao Cathedral (est. 1761).
 The church is an 18th-century Baroque-style architecture, iwas constructed from January 17, 1761 to 1767 by the Dominicans who came to evangelize Cagayan Valley.
 WWII damaged the structure severely, losing the original interiors.
 The cathedral with the belfry is said to be the biggest Spanish colonial church in Cagayan region.